Granville Island Brewing: Location and operations

 Though the larger part of its base of operations moved inland to Kelowna, in the Okanagan Valley, the original brewery continues to manufacture some of the company's products, and offers beer-tasting tours.
 The original brewhouse is located directly under the Granville Bridge that crosses False Creek into downtown Vancouver.
 Tours of the small brewery are held daily.
-In the company's taproom, eight of the company's beers are available on tap, one of which is generally a limited release only available at the brewery.
+In the company's taproom, twelve of the company's beers are available on tap, four of which are generally limited releases only available at the brewery.

 Products

 Granville Island Brewery names its beers after local places and neighbourhoods in British Columbia.